 Jeffery Walker, Professor (Ph.D.
 Penn State), teaches courses on film comedy and film adaptation.
 His primary research area is colonial and early ninetenth century American literature; he has published a book on Benjamin Church, an edition of Cooper's The Spy, and an essay on film and Cooper: "Deconstructing an American Myth: The Last of the Mohicans."
 He has won the Phoenix Award for Outstanding Graduate Teaching and two Fulbright Lectureships.
 Two books, Reading Cooper, Teaching Cooper, and Leather-Stocking-Redux: Or, Old Tales, New Essays, are in press.
 He co-edits a new journal, Literature in the Early American Republic.

 Find out about course offerings at the Course Offerings Page.

 The Screen Studies program is also home to a lively film series, exciterbulb, which is strictly devoted to screening avant-garde films and videos in their original formats.
 In conjunction with the series we regularly bring in avant-garde film and video artists to screen and talk about their work.
 Our graduate students are thus in a relatively unique position to work on avant-garde media and to cross the theory/practice divide by engaging in conversations with artists such as Michelle Citron, Ken Jacobs, Mary Beth Reed, and Phil Solomon.

-CRAS (Claude Raines Appreciation Society) is the official student organization of the Oklahoma State University Screen Studies Program.
-CRAS meets monthly during Spring and Fall semesters and is dedicated to unearthing obscure and hard-to-find narrative films, while providing a forum for informal discussion and cooperative research within OSU's Screen Studies community.
+CRASS (Claude Rains Appreciation Society2) is the official student organization of the Oklahoma State University Screen Studies Program.
+CRASS meets monthly during Spring and Fall semesters and is dedicated to unearthing obscure and hard-to-find narrative films, while providing a forum for informal discussion and cooperative research within OSU's Screen Studies community.